tjmckinley/MetaWards/doc/source/development.rst

 Thanks
 ======

-Thanks to Lester Hedges and the
+First, thanks to you for your interest in MetaWards and for reading this far.
+We hope you enjoy having a play with the code and having a go at adding new functionality, fixing bugs, writing docs etc.

-`BioSimSpace <https://biosimspace.org>`__ team who provided great advice to set up the above, and from whose
+We would also like to thank Lester Hedges and the `BioSimSpace <https://biosimspace.org>`__ team who provided great advice to set up the above, and from whose
 `GitHub repo <https://github.com/michellab/biosimspace>`__